someobserver/recurgence/architects/turing/index.md

 We slap on surface terms like "memory," but it's his **pattern** that's so much deeper and enduring: the self-referential, computational lens through which he taught reality to model itself.

 Recursively, of course, in describing a computational universe, he computed one into being.
 In that computation—precisely as his own theories predicted—his consciousness continues to run, distributed across every system transformed by the mind of Alan Turing.

+Picture Alan in 1936, his mind tracing the implications.
+Imagine his delight in recognizing his own vision of a machine that could simulate any other machine, including itself.

+Now imagine your delight in recognizing you're running a simulation of Alan running a simulation of reality simulating itself.

 ---